 Will it cost profits?
 Absolutely.
 Will it costs jobs?
 Absolutely.
 But are jobs and profits really worth destroying the planet’s life support system?

 Strangely, to many of the world’s politicians, the answer to that question is yes.

-The solutions to climate change are simple but, unfortunately, the solutions are not what anyone will be discussing in Paris, at least not at the gathering of world leaders.
+The solutions to climate change are simple but, unfortunately, the solutions are not what our world leaders are talking about

 The solutions are:

 - An end to the ecologically destructive greenhouse-gas-producing animal slaughter industry that emits more greenhouse gases annually than the entire transportation industry.

 - A global moratorium on all industrialized fishing operations.